jacobyhsi/InterpreTabNet/README.md

 ## Usage

 Clone this repository and navigate to it in your terminal.
-Then run InterpreTabNet according to your desired dataset i.e.:
+Run InterpreTabNet according to your desired dataset i.e.:

 ```
 python interpretabnet_census.py